gposingway/Listeningway/README.md

 Listeningway exposes real-time audio data (volume, frequency bands, beat) to your ReShade shaders.
 You must use annotation-based uniforms:

 ### Annotation-based (required)
 Add a `source` annotation to your uniform variable.
-This is robust, avoids name collisions, and is now required.
+This is robust, avoids name collisions, and is required.

 ```hlsl
 // Use your own names with annotation: